xuanling-123/apple-sales-data-engineering/README.md

 #### Objective:
 Identify customers who purchased **AirPods** immediately after buying an **iPhone**, highlighting sequential purchasing behavior.

+#### **Business Context and Applications**
+1. **Cross-Selling Opportunities**:
+   - Recognize customers likely to buy accessories (like AirPods) after purchasing a primary device (iPhone).
+   - Leverage this insight to offer bundled accessory deals at the time of iPhone purchase or through follow-up campaigns.

+2. **Promotion Optimization**:
+   - Design time-sensitive campaigns encouraging customers to buy AirPods within a specific window after purchasing an iPhone.
+   - Implement in-store or online promotions offering discounts on AirPods for recent iPhone buyers.

+3. **Customer Journey Mapping**:
+   - Analyze timelines to understand when customers are most likely to purchase accessories.
+   - Use this data to optimize the timing of marketing emails, push notifications, and targeted ads.

+#### **How It Helps Sales**
+- Boost **average revenue per customer (ARPU)** through effective bundling and upselling strategies.
+- Improve **conversion rates** by providing personalized accessory recommendations to customers at the right time.

+#### **Example Business Scenario**
+A customer buys an iPhone.
+Using insights from this workflow:
+- A marketing system identifies the likelihood of the customer purchasing AirPods soon.
+- Automatically sends an email offering a 10% discount on AirPods within two weeks of their iPhone purchase.
+- Result: Increased accessory sales and enhanced customer experience.

 #### Steps:
 1. **Extraction**:
    - Transaction data (CSV) is read from the Databricks file store (`dbfs:/FileStore/tables/Transaction_Updated.csv`).